 The MAM program is also home to two affiliated research centers and laboratories: Future Tenant Art Space and Arts Management and Technology Laboratory (AMTLab).
-In any given year, Future Tenant hires approximately 6-8 positions including an Executive Director, Associate Director of Programming, Visual Programming Manager, Performance Programming Manager, Marketing Manager, Social Media Manager, and Development Manager.
+Future Tenant hires MAMs to ideate, plan, and execute artistic programming.
 AMTLab hires a Chief Editor (who is eligible for partial tuition fellowship during 2nd year), Chief Coordinator (work-study), and numerous research associates and writers (for academic credit).